Revolutionizing Talent Strategy: The Challenge of High Turnover in the Trucking Industry

-The Trucking Industry faces a significant business challenge: high employee turnover.
-The industry's demanding nature leads to constant attrition, making it challenging to maintain a stable and skilled workforce.
-This results in increased recruiting costs, operational disruptions, and a diluted return on investment in training for trucking and transportation companies.
+The trucking industry faces a significant challenge: high employee turnover.
+The demanding nature of this sector leads to constant attrition.
+This makes it difficult to maintain a stable and skilled workforce.
+High turnover results in increased recruiting costs, operational disruptions, and a diluted return on investment in training for trucking and transportation companies.

-Like their peers, a leading transportation and logistics company, Trucking Edge, also struggled to differentiate between candidates who would merely “fill a seat” and those who possessed the underlying potential to succeed and build a long-term career.
-Without a reliable way to predict an employee's fit and resilience, their talent strategy was reactive, and preventable turnover was eroding their bottom line.
+A leading transportation and logistics company, Trucking Edge, struggled to differentiate between candidates who would merely “fill a seat” and those who possessed the potential to succeed and build a long-term career.
+Without a reliable way to predict an employee's fit and resilience, their talent strategy was reactive.
+Preventable turnover was eroding their bottom line.

-To address this challenge, the Trucking Edge partnered with Catalyzr.
-This talent discovery platform leverages the science of Industrial/Organizational (I/O) psychology combined with Artificial Intelligence (AI) to quantify human potential.
-Instead of relying solely on resumes and interviews, the Trucking Edge implemented Catalyzr's Career Quotient (CQ) assessment.
+To tackle this challenge, Trucking Edge partnered with Catalyzr.
+This talent discovery platform combines the science of Industrial/Organizational (I/O) psychology with Artificial Intelligence (AI) to quantify human potential.
+Instead of relying solely on resumes and interviews, Trucking Edge implemented Catalyzr's Career Quotient (CQ) assessment.

 The process was straightforward:

-3. Generating the CQ Score: By comparing an individual's Cognitive Fingerprint to the Exemplar Profiles, Catalyzr generated a CQ score for each employee, representing their innate potential to succeed in that specific role.
+Generating the CQ Score: By comparing an individual's Cognitive Fingerprint to the Exemplar Profiles, Catalyzr generated a CQ score for each employee.
+This score represents their innate potential to succeed in that specific role.

 The Results: A Drastic Reduction in Turnover and Risk

-An analysis was conducted to compare the retention rates of employees identified as having high potential, as measured by a high CQ score, with those hired without it.
-To focus on meaningful retention, the analysis excluded all terminations that occurred within the first five days of employment and followed the employees from day 5 to day 90 of their employment.
+An analysis compared the retention rates of employees identified as having high potential, as measured by a high CQ score, with those hired without it.
+To focus on meaningful retention, the analysis excluded all terminations that occurred within the first five days of employment.
+It followed the employees from day five to day ninety of their employment.
 The results were clear and compelling.

 Key Finding: 47.2% Reduction in Turnover

-Employees with a high Catalyzr CQ score were 47.2% less likely to be terminated in the first 90 days than employees hired with low or no CQ's.
+Employees with a high Catalyzr CQ score were 47.2% less likely to be terminated in the first 90 days than employees hired with low or no CQ scores.

 Analysis of Employee Turnover